1958–1959 Kalat rebellion

-The Second Balochistan Conflict refers to a rebellion by Nawab Nauroz Khan who took up arms in resistance to the One Unit policy, which decreased government representation for tribal leaders, from 1958 to 1959.
-He and his followers started a guerrilla war against Pakistan, and were arrested, charged with treason, and imprisoned in Hyderabad.
+In 1958, Nawab Nauroz Khan took up arms in resistance to the One Unit policy, which decreased government representation for tribal leaders, and instigated a revolt against Pakistan from 1958 to 1959.

+He and his followers started a guerrilla war against Pakistan, and were arrested in 1959, charged with treason, and imprisoned in Hyderabad.
 Five of his family members, sons and nephews, were subsequently hanged on charges of treason and aiding in the murder of Pakistani troops.
 Nawab Nauroz Khan later died in captivity.

+Background

-Previous rebellion
+1948 rebellion

-In 1948, Prince Agha Abdul Karim and Prince Muhammad Rahim of Kalat launched a rebellion in response to accession of Kalat and with the aim of establishing Kalat as an independent state from Pakistan.
+In 1948, Prince Agha Abdul Karim and Prince Muhammad Rahim of Kalat launched a rebellion in Jhalawan in response to accession of Kalat and with the aim of establishing Kalat as an independent state from Pakistan.
 With the arrest of the princes and loss of a lot of manpower, the rebellion ultimately came to an end in 1950 with Pakistan recapturing all territories.

 Attack on Kalat Palace

-In 1958, Ahmad Yar Khan tried to ambush the Deputy Commissioner .He invited him to his place and when he came the palace guards led by the Khan's son, Prince Mohiuddin attacked him.
+In 1958, Ahmad Yar Khan tried to ambush the Deputy Commissioner.
+He invited him to his place and when he came the palace guards led by the Khan's son Prince Mohiuddin, attacked him.
 Three persons were wounded.
 In retaliation the following day, a tank of the Pakistan Army fired multiple rounds on the palace of Khan and the Khan was forced to surrender and was taken away to Lahore.
 While the Khan was being taken away, a crowd gathered outside the palace and upon a clash with the troops three were killed and at least two others were wounded.
 About 350 people were arrested in Kalat and neighbouring towns.
 It was alleged that the Khan had stored large quantity of weapons and food for a large private army to wage a rebellion against Pakistan.
 On October 6, 1958, Pakistani President Iskander Mirza issued an order that took stripped powers away from Ahmed Yar Khan and all his distinctions, privileges and immunities.